Saynka/reading-notes/class-04.md

 cooking recipe and learnig how to do the recipe effeciently to get to end result aka the picture in the cook book lol

+Super important dont loose this!

+functions!
+you define the function
+you use those kinda like the a button everytime you push a does a things you also define what a means to to the function